mathemagica/mathemagica.github.io/README.md

 Secondly, I can only represent my experience, and not all women.
 Being asking to represent the monolith of people who share an identity characteristic with you is an othering experience.
 We'd all rather be treated like human beings.
 That being said, you can find some of my opinions on gender and tech [here](https://medium.com/@ann_lewis/what-are-some-ways-to-inspire-girls-to-embrace-technology-3093759034c8) and [here](https://medium.com/@ann_lewis/the-myth-of-the-pipeline-problem-101d8fa1fcba).

-Third, here are several things that women in tech commonly experience, that white men in tech rarely experience:
+Third, here are several things that women in tech commonly experience, that tend to surprise white men:
-- Despite our education and experience, when we meet new tech people, we're expected to establish and firmly defend our credibility or else we'll be immediately written off as not technically credible.
+- Despite our education and experience, when women meet new tech people, we're expected to establish and firmly defend our credibility or else we'll be immediately written off as not technically credible.
 This makes first impressions extremely high stakes, and makes social environments that may be comfortable or casual for you inherently a performance for us
-- As a corollary, white men are constantly correcting perceived "errors" or challenging our judgement whenever we speak in any kind of public forum
+- As a corollary, men who identify as being a part of the dominant culture in tech are constantly correcting perceived "errors" or challenging our judgement whenever we speak in any kind of public forum
 - We expect (and regularly experience) ridicule for asking too many or the wrong questions in professional settings

-If as you read this you're realizing you don't actually care about the answer to this question- actually you're running a hiring process and just wanted to try to attract a diverse set of applicants, I recommend you check out my hiring advice [here](https://docs.google.com/presentation/d/1qFf5M5QZ-wFjMJUE_vr5YkIhuVJgdi9ORp-wdr4RbAY/view#slide=id.p).
+If as you read this you're realizing you don't actually care about the answer to this question-- actually you're running a hiring process and just wanted to try to attract a diverse set of applicants-- I recommend you check out my hiring advice [here](https://docs.google.com/presentation/d/1qFf5M5QZ-wFjMJUE_vr5YkIhuVJgdi9ORp-wdr4RbAY/view#slide=id.p).

 If you'd like a more detailed answer, perhaps you'd like to [invite me to speak](https://docs.google.com/forms/d/e/1FAIpQLSeeR_FEfTEC7_YIingt-XwZQcnSMH9B6Zw8LupRu-rux5CL7A/viewform) or meet with your team.